-Some of the most common cities that we provide fox trapping services for are: Sugar Hill, Settles Bridge, Shake Rag, Milton, Ocee, Suwanee, Lumpkin, Alpharetta, Johns Creek, Crabapple, Duluth, Oakwood, Dawsonville, Berkeley Lake, Peachtree Corners, Mountain Park, Roswell, Juno, Norcross, Gainesville
+Some of the most common cities that we provide fox trapping services for are: Alpharetta Woods, Free Home, Buford, Chestatee, Milton, Ocee, Suwanee, Alpharetta, Johns Creek, Crabapple, Duluth, Dawsonville, Berkeley Lake, Chestatee North, Peachtree Corners, Roswell, Berkeley Hills, Gainesville, Big Canoe, Lawrenceville

 It is common misconceptions that any foxes seen during the day are sick or rabid.
 Foxes are extremely curious & adaptive and if their food supply is getting low or they have babies to feed, then they are forced to hunt whenever it is productive.

 - If sighted, make noises to scare it off.
 Don’t just observe them and quietly walk away.
 Throw stuff at them and make them maintain their level of fear of humans.

 - Advise anyone with small breed dogs to walk them on a leash at night.
 Even in a backyard, a fox can scale a 6 ft high privacy fence with ease.